-Persistent journaling led her to creative writing, becoming an author and award-winning poet, and most proudly, to publish her memoir, Confessions of a Bar Brat.
-Relaxation comes from meditation, yoga, qi gong, or tai chi, and her other passion is (see the Art tab for a selection of her work).
-Art is a gift she uses in her transformational work to help her clients process and manifest through simple lines using colored pencils and unlined white paper.
+Persistent journaling led her to creative writing, being an author and award-winning poet, and, most proudly, to publish her memoir, Confessions of a Bar Brat.
+Relaxation comes from walking the Medicine Wheel, meditation, yoga, tai chi, and art (see the Art tab for a selection of her work).
+Art is a gift she uses her transformational work to help her clients process and manifest through simple lines using colored pencils and unlined white paper.